 The Center for Diversity and Inclusion (CDI) invites the Michigan Tech community to embrace diversity, inclusion, and social justice.
 Through programs, services, and mentoring, CDI provides academic and cultural experiences to foster an understanding and appreciation for our shared sense of community.

-In addition, CDI provides outreach and support to underrepresented populations on campus including women; African American, Native American, and Hispanic/Latino/Latina students; and LGBTQIA* students.
+In addition, CDI provides outreach and support to underrepresented populations on campus, including women; African American, Native American, and Hispanic/Latinx students; and LGBTQIA* students.

 Michigan Tech is committed to ensuring that all qualified individuals with disabilities have the opportunity to take part in educational programs and services on an equal basis.
 Student Disability Services works with students with disabilities to make sure they are able to receive the accommodations necessary to be successful.